tinacms/tina.io/content/docs/nextjs/github-public-repo.md

 ### Environment Variables

-Throughout this guide, some environment variables will be used:
+This guide will reference [environment variables](https://nextjs.org/docs/api-reference/next.config.js/environment-variables) — these are sensitive values specific to your project.
+The Tina helpers will use these value to talk to your repository, enabling auth and data fetching via GitHub.

-You may want a `.env` file in your project root i.e
+To set these variables, create a `.env` file in your project root:

 ```
 # .env